nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_DATA_DESIGN.md

 );
 ```

 Django can do that for you without ever needing to write SQL.
 You write classes that act as database models.
 You even get to leave out the `id` field.
 Django will add that automatically.
+Here's the django docs on other field types: https://docs.djangoproject.com/en/3.2/ref/models/fields/#field-types

 ```py
 from django.db import models